tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/SDK 下载/SDK 更新日志_intl_en.md

 **Common changes**

--Released a new API 2.0 for iOS & Android
+- Released a new API 2.0 for iOS & Android
--Fixed garbled sessions due to login with different accounts in certain scenarios
+- Fixed garbled sessions due to login with different accounts in certain scenarios

 ## Latest Version 4.7.10 @2020.04.23